docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.md

 By default this happens automatically—this property will disable it from happening.

-#### WARNING
-The rules for deciding if Adobe Fonts has a matching font is entirely based on the PostScript name.
+!> **Warning:** The rules for deciding if Adobe Fonts has a matching font is entirely based on the PostScript name.
 With some Variable Fonts, due to ambiguity about which font has which named instance, it is possible that more than one face (Regular/Italic) may be installed during an activation.
 Whether the installed font is a valid replacement is controlled by the [FontsObject.substitutedFontReplacementMatchPolicy](#fontsobject-substitutedfontreplacementmatchpolicy).

 **Type**